MudassarHakim/Multi-Agent-LLM-Discussion/readme.md

-# 3-Agent LLM Discussion with Contextual Memory and Dynamic Interaction
+Agent LLM Discussion with Contextual Memory and Dynamic Interaction

 This **Streamlit** application simulates a dynamic, multi-agent discussion between three AI agents powered by **OpenAI** and **Groq** models.
 The conversation maintains full context across multiple turns, ensuring that agents build on, challenge, and support each other’s arguments for a more engaging, debate-like experience.